cs-ed/edtech-plan-medranomr/README.md

 Provide relevant details about your course and/or school that will influence the decisions in the plan.
 What assets and constraints do you face?
 What is the context of your class, considering demographic and technical resources?
-Every student in my school district is provided a chromebook and is offered a hot spot, but not all students have reliable wifi at home.
+Every student in my school district is provided a chromebook and is offered a hot spot, regardless, not all students have reliable wifi at home.
 Thus, the majority of activities and assignments have to be done in class.
-Most students do not have prior experience with programming, so I will need to possibly take more time to teach block coding, etc.
+Most students do not have prior experience with programming, so I will need to devote more time in the pacing to teach it.

 ## Plan